-The fellowship is open to established writers working in fiction, poetry, non-fiction or playwriting.
-To be eligible for the fellowship, applicants must have had at least one major piece of work published by a UK publishing house (for example, one novel, one short-story collection, one poetry pamphlet or had one professional production of their work staged).
+The fellowship is open to established writers working in fiction, poetry, non-fiction, song-writing, or playwriting.
+To be eligible for the fellowship, applicants must have had at least one major piece of work published by a UK publishing house (for example, one novel, one short-story collection, one poetry pamphlet or collection, one album, or had one professional production of their work staged).
 It is also desirable that applicants have experience of delivering workshops, or working with children and young people and/or community groups.
 The Fellowship is open to UK-based writers.
 Travel costs within the UK will be covered by the Fellowship.

 Please apply by sending one document (preferably in Microsoft Word format):

-- A covering letter demonstrating your qualifications for the fellowship and how it would benefit you
+- A covering letter demonstrating your qualifications for the fellowship and how it would benefit your work.

-- A sample of your work (maximum 2,000 words, or 6 poems, doubled-spaced and single-sided)
+- A sample of your work (maximum 2,000 words, or 6 pages of poetry, doubled-spaced and single-sided)

-For any enquiries relating to the fellowship please contact Angela Cran, Centre Manager – email@example.com or telephone 01463 741 675.
+For any enquiries relating to the Jessie Kesson Fellowship, please contact us on email@example.com or telephone 01463 592 828.